Using Good Scents: Incorporating Fragrance into Your Home’s Design

 The base aromas you choose for your personal perfume will likely be the same ones you’ll enjoy when fragrancing your home.
 People tend to know whether or not they favor “floral” or “citrus” (or if they have strong feelings for or against patchouli).
 Use your already-familiar preferences as the starting point when thinking about your home’s signature scent, and know that throughout the year, your preferences may change.
 Do you have a “wintertime” perfume and a “summertime” perfume?
 Or do you wear the same signature scent, year-round?

-While modern science works to validate claims that aromas can energize, calm, rejuvenate and purify the body and mind, why not just enjoy them for the sake of pleasure?
+While modern science works to validate claims that aromas, such as oral sprays, can energize, calm, rejuvenate and purify the body and mind, why not just enjoy them for the sake of pleasure?
 Although attempting to define what smells “good” may be subjective—a matter of personal preference—most of us will agree that certain scents will evoke typical responses.
 Several scents are said to lift moods and clarify thoughts, nearly immediately.
 Cinnamon is said to offer a revitalizing second wind to the weary.
 The aroma of fresh-cut grass evokes summery thoughts and reminds us of nature.
 Ginger is a spice well known for its ability to soothe an upset tummy and perhaps its zesty kick can also stimulate and improve your mood.
 Mint and pine, scents that are especially abundant at this time of year, purportedly help cleanse, ease tension and promote an overall sense of wellbeing—that’s why they are such popular ingredients in everything from aromatherapy balms to cleaning products.

 Feeling lonesome or homesick?
 Vanilla provides a soothing, sedating feeling that can help you feel connected to family and friends.
 Of course, the ultimate mood shifter is the herb lavender, which can take you from an agitated state to a relaxed state with just one whiff.
 If you’re feeling irritable, the sweet smell of a rose or jasmine can help release stress and maybe even turn your mind towards romance.
 That’s why they are such popular ingredients in women’s perfumes.